HomeControlHub

 Protocol coverage

-We assess how many wireless protocols each hub supports natively — Zigbee, Z-Wave, Thread, Matter, Wi-Fi, and others.
-Broader protocol coverage means more device compatibility and a longer useful lifespan as the smart home landscape evolves.
+We assess native support for Zigbee, Z-Wave, Thread, Matter, Wi-Fi, and others.
+Broader coverage means more device compatibility and a longer useful lifespan.

 Setup experience

-We evaluate how long it takes to get from unboxing to first automation, and how many steps a non-technical user must complete.
-We penalise hubs that require port forwarding, command-line configuration, or multiple app sign-ins for basic functionality.
+From unboxing to first automation.
+We penalise hubs requiring port forwarding, command-line setup, or multiple app sign-ins for basic functionality.

 App quality